Bank of England bolsters plan to calm market turmoil

 The Bank of England has announced new measures aimed at ensuring an "orderly end" to its emergency bond buying scheme, which it brought in when some pension funds were at risk of collapse.

-The Bank says that it will now buy up to £10bn of government bonds a day, double the previous limit of £5bn.
+The Bank says that it will now buy up to £10bn of government bonds on Monday, double the previous limit of £5bn.

 So far the Bank has bought only around £5bn bonds under the £65bn programme.